SpinningVinyl/eakd/README.md

 sent to eakc's stdout and stderr, which normally means the user journal.
 At most `max_parallel` commands run simultaneously; further received actions wait in the bounded `queue_size` channel.
 Unknown action IDs are logged and ignored.
-The client reconnects automatically while eakd is unavailable or restarting.

-The eakc configuration executes code with the user's privileges.
-It must be a regular file owned by that user, must not be a symlink, and must not be group- or world-writable. `--allow-insecure-config` is available only for development.
+`eakc` executes code with the user's privileges.
+The config file must be owned by the user running `eakc`, must not be a symlink, and must not be group- or world-writable. `--allow-insecure-config` is available only for development.

 ## System access

-The installed `72-eak-input.rules` name is significant: the rule must set the `input` group permissions after the standard `70-uaccess.rules` matching rules and before `73-seat-late.rules` applies device ACLs.
+The provided `72-eak-input.rules` file sets the `input` group permissions after the standard `70-uaccess.rules` matching rules and before `73-seat-late.rules` applies device ACLs.

-### Distribution-specific udev ACLs

-Linux distributions do not all ship the same udev rules.
-Distribution or local rules may tag input devices for `uaccess` or otherwise grant device ACLs to the logged-in user, independently of the group and mode set by EAK's rule.
-Users are encouraged to research their distribution's input-device policy and inspect the effective udev rules and ACLs on `/dev/input/event*` before relying on EAK's access boundary.
+Different Linux distributions ship different udev rules.
+Distribution or local rules may tag input devices for `uaccess` or otherwise grant device ACLs to the logged-in user, independently of the group and mode set by `eakd`'s rule.
+Users are encouraged to research their distribution's input-device policy and inspect the effective udev rules and ACLs on `/dev/input/event*` before relying on `eakd`'s access boundary.

 Do not add desktop users to the `input` group.
 Membership permits unrestricted keyboard monitoring.
 The dedicated `eakd` account should be the only non-root member.

 The action socket uses newline-delimited JSON: